-Before addressing the effect of changing the desired cosmological parameters on the topological criteria, for the sake of clarity, we depict the persistence diagram and associated vectorization corresponding to a realization of the fiducial simulations in Fig~\ref{fig:F2}.
-The upper left panel illustrates the persistence diagram in the scatter plot style in the birth-persist coordinate.
-Each of the blue circles, orange squares and green triangles represents a persistence pair $(\vartheta^{(k)}_{(i),birth},\vartheta^{(k)}_{(i),pers})$ corresponding to the 0-, 1- and 2-holes, respectively.
-It can be realized that 0-holes mainly appear at higher thresholds than 1-holes and even 2-holes.
-Also the 0-, 1- and 2-holes mainly appear at the high, the middle, and the low thresholds, respectively.
-Mentioned behavior can be justified based on the nature of connected components (clusters), filaments, and voids which are topologically quantified by $\beta_0$, $\beta_1$, and $\beta_2$, respectively.
-Also, this panel indicates that the connected components have more persistency rather than filaments and voids.
-In other words, the tendency of the persistence diagram for 0-hole is due to the fact that the higher value of $\vartheta_{birth}$ possesses the higher value of $\vartheta_{pers}$ leading to the higher density regions to be more persistent against the filtration process in analogous the temporal evolution of hierarchical clustering.
-In the upper right panel of Fig~\ref{fig:F2}, we plot the extracted $\beta_k$ from the fiducial realization as a function of filtration density $\delta + 1 = 10^\vartheta$ for better visualization\footnote{Throughout the analysis of Quijote field we first map the $\delta$ to the $\log(\delta +1)$ and then apply the filtration.}.
+As illustrated by Fig.~\ref{fig:F2}, the 0-, 1- and 2-holes mainly appear at high, middle, and low thresholds, respectively.
+This behavior can be explained by the nature of connected components (analogous to clusters), independent loops (analogous to filaments), and independent closed surfaces (representative of voids) which are topologically quantified by $\beta_0$, $\beta_1$, and $\beta_2$, respectively.
+Aforementioned figure indicates that the so-called connected components have more persistency rather than independent closed loops and surfaces.
+In other words, a higher value of $\vartheta_{birth}$ corresponds to a higher value of $\vartheta_{pers}$, indicating that high-density regions are more persistent against the filtration process, similar to the temporal evolution of hierarchical clustering.
+In the upper right panel of Fig.~\ref{fig:F2}, we plot the extracted $\beta_k$ from the fiducial realization as a function of filtration density $\delta + 1 = 10^\vartheta$ for better visualization\footnote{Throughout the analysis of Quijote field, we first map the $\delta$ to the $\log(\delta +1)$ and then apply the filtration.}.
 The blue solid line, orange dashed line and green dashed-dotted line indicate the $\beta_0$, $\beta_1$, and $\beta_2$, respectively.
-The number of independent topological features gradually grows as the filtration threshold is reduced until they eventually achieve their own maximum value.
-Finally, as the proximity parameter decreases towards the field's minimum value, the number of topological components decreases.
-The lower panels of Fig~\ref{fig:F2} show the $B_k$ and $P_k$ versus threshold, confirming the representative behavior of the persistence diagram (upper left panel), quantitatively.
+As the filtration threshold decreases, the number of independent topological features gradually increases until they reach their maximum value, after which they decrease as the proximity parameter approaches its minimum value.
+The lower panel of Fig.~\ref{fig:F2} shows the $B_k$ and $P_k$ versus threshold, quantitatively confirming the representative behavior observed in the persistence diagram (upper left panel).